 In general, you’ll start off each day layered in your quick-dry clothing and rain gear.
 If you’re on one of our early or late season trips you may even want your fleece under your rain jacket.
 As the day warms up you’ll have the opportunity to take off your rain gear.
 Just give a heads up to your guides and they will let you know if the timing is right to do so.
 While not in use, store your rain gear in your provided day dry bag for easy access.

-If you have any questions about what to wear while on the boats, please don’t hesitate to ask our office team!
+If you have any questions about what to wear while on the rafts, please don’t hesitate to ask our office team!

 Where to buy?

-We sell this great quality rain gear seen below!
+We sell quality rain gear as seen below.
 We’ve all taken these jackets and pants down on the river and highly recommend them.
 They are seam-sealed with a hood and cinches at the wrist.
 We have men’s and women’s specific jackets for sale in our online shop.
 The rain pants are seam-sealed as well and are uni-sex.
 Remember, a rain jacket and rain pants are a REQUIRED item on your packing list!